walder/Skynet-IADS/README.md

 Taking out the power source of a command center is a real life tactic used in Suppression of Enemy Air Defence (SEAD).

 ## Connection Nodes
 By default Skynet IADS will run without having to add connection nodes.
 You can add connection nodes to SAM Units, EW Radars and Command Centers.
 Currently only one link between the IADS and the Skynet IADS unit is supported.
 When a connection node is fully damaged the the unit connected to the IADS will go in to autonomous mode.
 For a SAM Unit this means it will behave in its autonomous mode setting.
-If a command center looses its connection node all SAM Sites will go autonomous.
+If a command center looses its node all SAM Sites will go autonomous.
 If a EW Radar looses its node it will no longer contribute information to the IADS but otherwise the IADS will still work.

+A single node can be used to connect an arbitrary number of Skynet IADS units.
+This way cou can add a single point of failure in to an IADS.

 # Electronig Warfare
 In this release there is no electronig warfare functionallity.
 It will be aded in a later release.